 Food This category is below the national average, but by using a couple of hard-core economizer tactics, you could do better.
 Plan your meals based on what you find on sale in the weekly food ads.
 Get your whole family involved with the vision of saving dollars.

 Savings When you get these other expenses under control, please be sure to implement a plan where you put some money into a savings account every time you get paid.
-You’ve got to build up an emergency fund to protect your family.
+You’ve got to live on less than what you make and build up an emergency fund to protect your family.

 Any little steps you can take toward improving your family’s financial well being will free up more than just money.
-Hang in there — any effort you make at improving your situation will be a step in the right direction.
+Hang in there — any effort you make is a step in the right direction.

 If You Budget You’ll Love It